-As men it is sometimes very difficult for us to ask for help; to admit vulnerability, doubt or sadness.
-The stigmas around mental health are real and need to be broken.
+As men it is sometimes very difficult for us to ask for help; to admit vulnerability, our doubts or sadness.
+The stigma around mental health is real and needs to be broken.
 After my panic attack experience, I had a nice talk with my insightful friend Mark Greene (follow him everywhere!), who pointed out how lonely and hopeless I felt.
 He showed me that I did not have a strong male support system that I could rely on, for moments of distress, which ultimately led me to the ER.

 To illustrate this point, I will give you two facts:

 - Loneliness is killing millions of American men.
 In an article for the New Republic titled “The Lethality of Loneliness,” Judith Shulevitz writes “Emotional isolation is ranked as high a risk factor for mortality as smoking.
 A partial list of the physical diseases thought to be caused by or exacerbated by loneliness would include Alzheimer’s, obesity, diabetes, high blood pressure, heart disease, neurodegenerative diseases, and even cancer — tumors can metastasize faster in lonely people.”